kanso/kanso/docs/guides/adding_pretty_links.md

 ## rewrite

-Now we only need to add a rewrite to end up at the list instead of the view.
+Now add a rewrite to end up at the list instead of the view.
+Since you no longer use the reference by doc_id, remove that line at the same time.
 For this change the <code>lib/rewrites.js</code> file:

 <pre><code class="javascript">module.exports = [